The Golden Buddha

 Abstract

-Aristotle, the originator of the syllogism, presented his system in many works which are coined today as the Organon.
+The syllogism, are presented in many works which are coined today as the Organon.
 Not only was it used as a proof for deduction, but a similar model is also used for induction.
 The syllogism is presented as a device in his Rhetoric; referred to as an Enthymeme or the Rhetorical Syllogism which contains special characteristics.[iii]

-Both involve a basic syllogistic structure; both are amenable to Modus Ponens, and by implication Modus Tollens as well, as other consistent logical structures.
-Often the Major Premise is a Modus Ponens.
-Because of these similarities, I claim that these two dictas (CBS and RBS) especially in the gestalt of the Rhetoric Based Major Premise [RBMP] and the Counseling Based Major Premise [CBMP].
+Both involve a basic syllogistic structure; both are amenable to Modus Ponens, and by implication Modus Tollens as well, as well as other consistent logical structures.
+Often the Major Premise is a statement associated with is a Modus Ponens tying the minor premise and conclusion together.
+Because of these similarities, I claim that these two dictums (CBS and RBS) especially in the gestalt of the Rhetoric Based Major Premise [RBMP] and the Counseling Based Major Premise [CBMP].
 These are not a different subject matter, but rather just the same dynamic, resting as different topics, which stand in opposition.
 These oblique major premises stand against each individual as two inverted mirrors facing each other.

 The top of the rhetorical mirror where the [RBMP] reflects across from one mirror to the other, from the rhetor to the auditor, connects the two together at the same level bringing satisfaction or exhilaration.
 The reflection descends downward with the [CBMP] subject beginning with the loftiness of the rhetor, to the opposed mirror at the bottom causing despair and grief.

 Depending on what is perceived by the receiver determines the message of the [CBS] and [RBS] syllogism.
-This can be universalized categorically in its Weltanschauung.
-On the contrary both the action of the CBMP and the RBMP can be both depressing and exhilarating depending on the mode of action in the content to the receiver.
+This can be universalised categorically in its expression of its Weltanschauung.
+On the contrary both the action of the CBMP and the RBMP can have a somatic effect being both depressing and exhilarating depending on the mode of action in the content to the receiver.
 This varies depending on norms of society.
 This is the uncertain nature of the oblique premise.

-The rhetors [RBMP] reflects from the top of the mirror in its loftiness of oratory skill, (e.g., ethos, pathos, and logos) straight across to the other mirror, while its reflection at the receiving mirror (the auditor) stands in awe of the rhetor or downward to the bottom of the opposing mirror the [LBT] subject who suffers greatly.
+The rhetors [RBMP] reflects from the top of the mirror in its loftiness of oratory skill, having the virtues of ethos, pathos, and logos, straight across to the other mirror, while its reflection at the receiving mirror (the auditor) stands in awe of the rhetor or downward to the bottom of the opposing mirror the [LBT] subject who suffers greatly.

 The LBT subject wallows in abject despair.
-Previous learning can be internalized being the cause of the malady.
-One is externally applied by the rhetor, [RBS] and accepted by the [LBT] subject [CBS], where the purveyor of which the lie or mistruth is created by the demagogue.
+Previous learning can be internalised being the cause of the malady.
+This suffering is externally applied by the rhetor, [RBS] and accepted by the [LBT] subject [CBS], where the purveyor of which the lie or mistruth is created by the demagogue (e.g. the rhetor).

 This is a dynamic which a rhetor applies to an auditor, or what an individual [LBT] subject ultimately does to themselves using a similar major premise.
 This forms a possible error in reasoning.
 Both are subject to logical refutation based on major premises, which are suppressed, repressed, and may be unconscious.